GFW Technical Review 04 – The West Chamber Project

 Systematic Discovery of Insertion Packets

 Another area of study is the systematic generation of insertion packets.
-Any TCP insertion attack that manipulates GFW’s TCB must ensure that the insertion packets:
+Any TCP insertion attack that manipulates the GFW’s TCB must ensure that the insertion packets:

 Closing Thoughts